 Graduate programs will be assigned a nomination quota (to be posted in early December) for the IDF competition.
 From amongst their applicants for new admission and fast-track to the PhD program, graduate programs will select their nominees, assemble the nomination files (see application procedures above) and submit complete nomination files to the Faculty of Graduate and Postdoctoral Studies by 4:00 p.m. on Friday, 26 January 2018.

 Please note: the expectation is that graduate programs intend (as best they know at the time of nomination) to make an offer of admission to their IDF nominees; it is not required that an offer of admission has, in fact, been made as of the IDF nomination deadline.
 Admission timelines vary by graduate program and many graduate programs make their admission offers after the end of January.

 - Two reference forms

-- for new PhD admits, will be taken from admission application
+- for new PhD admits, programs should use letters from admission application (eVision)

-- for fast-track / transfer students, can be taken from applicant's previous admission application or the graduate program may ask the applicant to have two refereees provide new IDF reference forms or free-form reference letters.
+- for fast-track / transfer students, letters may be taken from applicant's previous admission application or the graduate program may ask the applicant to have two refereees provide new IDF reference forms or free-form reference letters.
 Scanned copies of signed IDF reference forms or signed free-form letters will be accepted.

 - All postsecondary transcripts